 You were there when I was in the deepest pit of depression, just reading, reading, reading, and going for groceries and cooking, and reading.
 And you were mad.
 Because I read books, and nothing changed.
 The books about psychology didn’t make me any happier, they didn’t get us money.
 Money was very important in your family.
 Money and status.
 And we both wanted more of it.
 And you pushed me and pushed me to get more of it.
 Though I travelled roads less travelled to get it, because I didn’t have the right passport or something to get on the regular roads to it.
 Didn’t much like the traffic there either.

 And so I did plays with an alchoholic director.
-Which you qualified as a loser.
+Whom you qualified as a loser.
 You were quick to qualify people as losers.
 And I hate that word.
 But you were usually right, if I’m honest.
 And sometimes you called me a loser, but only when you were really mad for something I did or didn’t do.
 Which sometimes could amount to twice a week.
 Which was a lot.
 And then we both wanted to walk out on each other.
 But we didn’t.
 We had a lot of sympathy for each other.
 Not just love, but sympathy.
 And that’s not the same.
 Sympathy might be even more fundamental.
 You were a small, tough, clever fighter.
 I always saw the small child in you.
-A lonely child, I needed to protect and spoil.
+A lonely child I needed to protect and spoil.
 Which I always did, even if you didn’t always think so.
 Most of the time you agreed that I did.

 And my God, -I can say God, you thought I was a closet-case christian anyway, based on a combination of my fears and the habit of taking care of others- it was so, so hard.
 So very hard.
 We always had to worry about money.
 My dad died.
 I hated my job.
 Your parents hated me and looked down on me and I was already loathing myself for my low or completely non-existing status.
 And all your friends were doctors, or going to be doctors, or God, neurosurgeons.
 And I felt like nothing.
 Even if I commanded some respect, somehow, with your doctor friends.
 It was tough.
 And you and I were just kids.
 Just kids.
 Living in a place, so small, very small, but cosy.
 And then you wanted more space, so I moved our stuff to a bigger apartment in the same house.
 And you left me to handle all that by myself, you were studying at home, and I had a hard teaching assignment at the time, and you wanted me to go to Palestine with you, the next month.
 And I was so, so mad at you then.
 Maybe the first time ever that I got mad at you.
 But I managed.
-And when you first saw the new apartment, which cost about double as the old one, you said you didn’t like it.
+And when you first saw the new apartment, which cost about double, you said you didn’t like it.

 And I quit my job to go with you to Palestine, which had to be done in June, because you had to study in July.
 I was simply too flexible for my own good.
 So we went.
 And your parents wanted to keep you home.
 One of those many times they tried to kidnap you.
 A threat that was always hanging in the air.
 But you always escaped, with some bruises sometimes.
 And you had escaped then.
 And we left.
 Early in the morning.
 To Palestine.
 From one family war zone to a much bigger war zone.
 And we were one day earlier.
 We were rushing to catch our flight, but our flight was only the next day they told us at check-in.
 And so your crazy parents thought we had already left, when we hadn’t.
 Which was fortunate.
 And so we spent the night in a hotel close to the airport that we couldn’t afford.
 And we had a very formative experience in Palestine.

-You were just a tiny little trooper, more back-pack than girl.
+You were such a tiny little trooper, more back-pack than girl.
 And you had eyes like the oriental princess in a Disney movie.
 My mum liked to say so.
 But it’s true.
 And I was wearing your golden ‘evil eye’ round my neck.
 And you were wearing my golden Pisces necklace round yours.
 We were very adventurous sort of people.
 Especially as a combination.

 What worried me most was having children.
 Not that I didn’t want children with you.
 But I was afraid your mother would